Hershey Public Library

-The Hershey Public Library is a full-service public library located in Hershey, Pennsylvania.
+The Hershey Public Library is a full-service public library located in Hershey, Pennsylvania, United States.

 The 29000 sqft facility features over 102,000 books, DVDs, CDs, and more.
 Its special collections include the Pennsylvania Collection, Palliative Care Collection, and World Languages Collection.

 The library is staffed by professional librarians and provides reference service, interlibrary loan, Internet access, and numerous programs for children, teens, and adults.

 The library is maintained by Derry Township and is governed by a seven-member Board of Trustees.

 History

 Cocoa House, 1911-1912

 In 1911, editorials appeared in the Hershey Press calling for a public library in Hershey.
 In 1912, a permanent public library was created in Hershey by drawing upon the resources of a traveling library from Harrisburg.
 The library was housed in the YMCA Building, a part of Cocoa House, a community center that also contained a bank, post office, store, theatre, dormitories, and Hershey Trust Company offices.
 Point was made, however, to manage the library through a joint committee of the YWCA and YMCA, enabling resources to be available to both men and women.
 Librarian Ella F. Kegerreis reported that from February 1912 to January 1913, the library held 338 books and served 256 patrons.